arduino/ArduinoCore-samd/README.md

 9. Select the MCU with the now visible Tools->Microcontroller menu (if present).
 10. If you do not already have the bootloader or blink sketch installed, see SAM-BA USB CDC Bootloader below.
 11. Plug in the board.
 The blink sketch should be running.
 12. Click Tools->Port and choose the COM port.
-Note that the board indicated may not match the chosen board.
+Note that the board indicated may not match the chosen board*
 13. You can now upload your own sketch.

+*Currently, with MattairTech boards, USB PIDs are shared across boards (but they are different based on Tools->USB Config).*
+*This will result in Tools->Port showing "MattairTech MT-D21E (rev B)" for all MattairTech boards.*

 ### Uploading the First Sketch